 If you underwent cancer treatment as a child, you may be at risk of many of the same late side effects of treatment as people who were adults during their cancer treatments.

-But you may also be at risk of additional late side effects.
+But you may also be at risk of additional late SE.
 That’s because children’s bones, tissues and organs are growing rapidly during treatment, so cancer treatment can interfere during this critical time of growth.

-As with late side effects in adult cancer survivors, late side effects in childhood cancer survivors will vary depending on the type of cancer and type of treatment.
-Additionally, the age at which you were treated may determine what late side effects, if any, might be of risk to you…
+As with late SE in adult cancer survivors, late SE in childhood cancer survivors will vary depending on the type of cancer and type of treatment.
+Additionally, the age at which you were treated may determine what late SE, if any, might be of risk to you…

 “However, hematopoietic stem cell transplantation (HSCT) survivors are at risk of developing long-term complications, such as